 U.S. Secret Service National Threat Assessment Center (NTAC)

 The U.S. Secret Service National Threat Assessment Center (NTAC) provides research, guidance, case studies, training, and consultation on topics related to behavioral threat assessment and the prevention of targeted violence.
 NTAC’s multidisciplinary team of subject matter experts is comprised of social science researchers and regional program managers who empower our partners in law enforcement, schools, government, and other public and private sector organizations to combat targeted violence impacting communities across the United States.
-Learn more about NTAC.

 DHS Center for Prevention Programs and Partnerships (CP3)

 The DHS Center for Prevention Programs and Partnerships (CP3) provides technical, financial, and educational assistance to empower local efforts to prevent targeted violence and terrorism.
 CP3 invests in the establishment, enhancement, and expansion of prevention projects through the Targeted Violence and Terrorism Prevention (TVTP) Grant Program.
 CP3 collaborates with communities across the country to establish and expand local prevention networks that reduce the risks of targeted violence and terrorism and convenes and educates communities on violence prevention solutions.
-Learn more about CP3.

 Resources for the Faith-Based Community

 The DHS Center for Faith-Based and Neighborhood Partnerships works with partners across every level of government and in local communities to help faith and community leaders improve the safety and security of places of worship and community spaces.
 Further, DHS’s Cybersecurity and Infrastructure Security Agency (CISA) provides several resources to help maintain the safety and security of houses of worship and related facilities, including assessments to identify key vulnerabilities.
-Learn more about Resources for the Faith-Based Community.
+Learn more about resources for the faith-based community.

 If You See Something, Say Something® Campaign

 Informed and alert communities play a critical role in keeping our country safe.
-The DHS “If You See Something, Say Something®” campaign partners with state, local, tribal, and territorial governments, as well as private and nonprofit organizations, to raise public awareness about the importance of reporting suspicious activity to law enforcement to prevent acts of terrorism.
-The campaign offers free materials to help its partners promote the “If You See Something, Say Something®” message in their respective communities.
-Learn more about If You See Something, Say Something®.
+The DHS If You See Something, Say Something® campaign partners with state, local, tribal, and territorial governments, as well as private and nonprofit organizations, to raise public awareness about the importance of reporting suspicious activity to law enforcement to prevent acts of terrorism.
+The campaign offers free materials to help its partners promote the campaign.

 Securing Public Gatherings

-Public gatherings and crowded places are increasingly vulnerable to terrorist attacks and other extremist activity because of their relative accessibility and large number of potential targets.
-To help organizations of all sizes mitigate potential risks in today’s dynamic and rapidly evolving threat environment, CISA provides several resources related to securing soft targets like public gatherings and special events, including through its Hometown Security program.
-Learn more about Securing Public Gatherings.
+To help organizations of all sizes mitigate potential risks in today’s dynamic and rapidly evolving threat environment, CISA provides several resources related to securing soft targets like public gatherings and special events, Hometown Security program. including through its robust Physical Security resources portfolio.

-DHS Special Events Program
+DHS Special Events Program (SEP)

 The DHS Special Events Program (SEP) manages the National Special Event Data Call (NSEDC), which is an annual process that relies on the voluntary participation of states and territories to collect information on events occurring in their jurisdictions.
 Over 40,000 events are voluntarily submitted to the NSEDC by state and local authorities each year.
 The primary data collection period opens the first week of August and remains open for six weeks.
-The SEP continues to accept event submissions throughout the year as “short notice events”.
+The SEP continues to accept event submissions throughout the year as “short notice events.”
 All events submitted to the NSEDC receive a Special Events Assessment Rating (SEAR) that is applied using a risk-based analytical approach.
-Questions about SEAR or the NSEDC can be directed to the DHS Special Events Program at: DHSSpecialEvents@hq.dhs.gov.
+Questions about SEAR or NSEDC can be directed to the DHS Special Events Program at: DHSSpecialEvents@hq.dhs.gov.

 Active Shooter Preparedness